huulien/notes/linux/服务器部署/postgresql install.md

 grant connect on database postgres to schema_name;
 grant ALL PRIVILEGES on schema schema_name to schema_name;
 grant ALL PRIVILEGES on all tables in schema schema_name to schema_name;

+--创建只读用户
+./createuser --interactive readonly;    -- 三个问题都是n

+alter user postgres with password 'password';

+grant usage on schema schema_name to readonly;
+grant select  on all tables in schema schema_name to readonly;
 ```